fgui/tryton-erp-resources/README.md

 Demo Server
 -----------
 http://demo.tryton.org/ --> Demo server.
-It redirects you to the latest version number (for example, you would be redirected to http://demox.y.tryton.org/ for version x.y).
-It can be accessed directly on the browser now, thanks to sao.
-It can also be used with the desktop client.
+It redirects you to the latest version number (for example, you would be redirected to

 Code
 ----